 You don't go to Nice for a cheapo time, any more than you go to Baghdad for the beer.
 But the image can be misleading.
-As my Nice hotels section points out, it is possible to do Nice on an ordinary mortal's budget.
+As my Nice Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Nice section points out, it is possible to do Nice on an ordinary mortal's budget.
 And there are ways of saving a bob or two along the way.
 Here's a handful of suggestions.

 For quick snack lunches on the hoof, look out for bakers’ shops or stands selling pan bagnat.
 This is effectively a salade niçoise in a round bun, usually quite delicious and shouldn’t cost more than three or four euros.

 Alternatively, go for a chunk of socca pancake, made from chickpea flour.
 There’s a good stand selling it by the Cours Saleya flower market.
 And, down near the port – where budget eateries tend to gather – Chez Pipo (13 Rue Bavastro; www.chezpipo.fr) has been specialising in the surprisingly tasty item since the 1920s.

 Or you might like to try another lunch-time tack.
 As throughout the Côte-d’Azur and, indeed, France as a whole, posh meals are invariably less expensive at midday.
 So if you’re planning to push the boat out, do so for lunch rather than dinner.
 Then devote the afternoon to a siesta.

 While you’re there, take a look at the local Nice Matin newspaper.
 Most neighbourhood bars will have a copy freely available for customers.
 This will save you buying your own to find out ‘What’s On’.

 Use buses and trams, which cost one euro a go, rather than taxis which cost a great deal more than one euro.
 Please see my section on How to get around Nice for more information.